All about caring for Tropical Flowers (when you live in a non-Tropical climate zone)

 When winter comes…

 Again, if you live in an area with a pronounced and definite winter season then you absolutely must take steps to protect your tropical flowers.
 All experts agree that you should definitely bring them inside well before the “first freeze” in fall.
 Failure to do this will result in either the death of the plant or extreme damage.
-Additionally, some types of plants actually undergo dormant phases, meaning they won’t require light at all, only a cool dark locale (click here for additional information and a list of tropical flowers which can be stored when entering into a dormant phase).
+Additionally, some types of plants actually undergo dormant phases, meaning they won’t require light at all, only a cool dark locale.